 - A CD-ROM based training class called "Measurement of Stream Discharge by Wading", has been developed by K. Michael Nolan and Ronald R. Shields.
 This course contains a section that covers the use of the Flowtracker for making wading discharge measurements.

-- A Hydroacoustics Workshop is held every 2-3 years.
-The the most recent Hydroacoustics Workshop was held in April 2007, in St. Louis, MO.
+- A Hydroacoustics Workshop was most recently held in April 2007, in St. Louis, MO.
 The goal of the workshop is to share information on recent developments in acoustics as it relates to measurement of velocity, streamflow, and sediment concentrations.
 The workshop is intended to provide an opportunity for a diverse audience to learn about recent developments in hydroacoustics and successful tools and techniques employed by others.
 Although sponsored by the USGS, Office of Surface Water, it attracts a wide audience from other water-resources related agencies and international organizations.

 - The OSW offers short courses periodically, often in conjunction with the Hydroacoustics Workshop and meetings such as regional data conferences.
 These short courses are usually announced in conjunction with these conferences.
 They include such topics as "Techniques for Reviewing ADCP Discharge Measurements", "Complex Index Velocity Ratings", "StreamPro Policies and Procedures", "Use of Flowtracker", and "Best Practices for ADCP Measurements".